strapi/documentation/docusaurus/docs/dev-docs/api/graphql.md

 Components content is fetched just like other attributes.

-For instance, in the following example, we fetch the `label`, `start_date`, and `end_date` attributes values for each `closingPeriod` component added to each document from the "Restaurants" content-type:
+The following example fetches the `label`, `start_date`, and `end_date` attributes values for each `closingPeriod` component added to each document from the "Restaurants" content-type:

 ```graphql
 {